romanz/amodem/doc/README-GPG.md

 ### Manage passwords

-Password managers such as [pass](https://www.passwordstore.org/) and [gopass](https://www.justwatch.com/gopass/) rely on GPG for encryption so you can use your device with them too.
+Password managers such as [pass](https://www.passwordstore.org/) rely on GPG for encryption so you can use your device with them too.

 ##### With `pass`: